dirtyvagabond/drake-user-manual/GettingStartedWithDrake.md

 ![alt text](https://github.com/dirtyvagabond/drake-user-manual/blob/master/images/human-resources-workflow.png "Human Resources Workflow, graphed")

-You can see that one of the steps takes multiple inputs (the inputs `skills` and `people` are used to produce the `skills.people` output).
-Also note that one of the steps produces multiple outputs (the input `people.json` is an input to a step that produces `last_gt_first.txt` and `first_gt_last.txt`).
+You can see that one of the steps takes multiple inputs: `skills` and `people` are used to produce the `skills.people` output.
+Also note that one of the steps produces multiple outputs: `people.json` is an input to a step that produces `last_gt_first.txt` and `first_gt_last.txt`.
 Drake provides a lot of flexibility here; a Drake step can require as many inputs as you like and produce as many outputs as you like.
 You can also reuse inputs and outputs throughout your workflow.

 Let's examine each Human Resources step individually...